fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 jfsdemo   6m13s
 ```

-Then, check the Dataset status again and find that it has been bound with JuiceFSRuntime.
+Then, check the `Dataset` status again and find that it has been bound with `JuiceFSRuntime`.

 ```shell
 $ kubectl get dataset jfsdemo